Dior (Pop Smoke song): Promotion and legacy

 A music video for "Dior" was released on September 3, 2019, and was directed, produced, and edited by JLShotThat.
 It features Pop Smoke and a group of men and women dancing to the track in a strip club and in a nearby parking lot.
 The rapper is also seen throwing cash in the air.
 Toward the end of the video, the group are interrupted by distant gunfire and the video closes with a single thundering gunshot before cutting to black.
-The video has since amassed over 500 million views on YouTube, becoming Pop Smoke’s most viewed video on the platform.

 In October 2019, Pop Smoke performed "Dior" live on MTV's Total Request Live offshoot program Fresh Out Friday.
 A month later, he performed the song for VevoDSCVR, a platform showcasing emerging young artists.
 Later in December, he performed the song live at a Rolling Loud concert in Los Angeles, California.
 In February of the next year, shortly after his death, the Yard Club in Paris, France, debuted an on-stage hologram of Pop Smoke that virtually performed "Dior".

 After Pop Smoke's murder on February 19, 2020, fans gathered in his hometown Canarsie, Brooklyn, in March 2020 and sang the lyrics of "Dior" and his other songs.
 In June 2020, "Dior" became an anthem for the Black Lives Matter movement.
-Although the song is not about police brutality or racism, it became a popular anthem and was used as a symbol of resistance during the George Floyd protests.
+Although the song is not about police brutality or racism, it became a popular anthem that was used as a symbol of resistance during the George Floyd protests.
 Shamira Ibrahim of Nylon stated "Dior" was juxtaposed against a backdrop of burning police cars and groups of protesters marching down Eastern Parkway.
 She said the track had the "coalescence of energy [that] feels nearly elemental".
 Alphonse Pierre of Pitchfork said the song does not sound "quite like those other songs" and concluded by saying "Dior" was never intended to be part of the moment but that it was "unifying and energizing" the protests.
 Paste's Jade Gomez wrote that the song had "taken on a new meaning of protest".
 Writing for GQ, Paul Thompson opined "Dior" was a strange fit for the protest movement but was "nonetheless appropriate".